-- Eat a potassium rich diet – Foods rich in potassium: sweet potatoes, beans (especially white beans), potatoes, yogurt, and prunes.
+- Eat a potassium-rich diet – foods rich in potassium include sweet potatoes, beans (especially white beans), potatoes, yogurt and prunes.

-- Calcium through diet and/or supplementation – Foods rich in calcium: white beans, kale, orange juice, black eyed peas, bok choy, and almonds.
+- Calcium through diet and/or supplementation – foods rich in calcium include white beans, kale, orange juice, black eyed peas, bok choy and almonds.

-- Vitamin D through sunlight, diet, and/or supplementation – Foods rich in vitamin D: cod liver oil, salmon, mackerel, eggs, and mushrooms.
+- Vitamin D through sunlight, diet and/or supplementation – foods rich in vitamin D include cod liver oil, salmon, mackerel, eggs and mushrooms.

-- Avoid dehydration by drinking plenty of water and eating hydrating foods – Hydrating foods: cucumber, celery, tomatoes, cauliflower, watermelon, and strawberries.
+- Avoid dehydration by drinking plenty of water and eating hydrating foods – hydrating foods include cucumber, celery, tomatoes, cauliflower, watermelon and strawberries.

 It may take time to find the right combination that will help you the most.
 I found drinking plenty of water, plus taking magnesium and vitamin D supplements have made a big difference for me.